tomsWebConsulting/twcsl/Block/Calendar/Calendar Block All Day Time Hide/README.md

       * Use this option if you want to have this effect on only one Page.

-      * Add code from file **[calendar block all day time hide.html][10]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[calendar block all day time hide.html][10]** to Page Settings > Advanced > Page Header Code Injection for the Page.

       * Refer to [per-page code injection][8] for details.